Hsien-HsiuLiao/create-hardhat-web3v4/README.md

-# hardhat-web3
+# create-hardhat-web3

-### Web3.js Hardhat JS Template
-Contains template using: Web3.js, Hardhat and JavaScript

-### Web3.js Hardhat TS Template
-Contains template using: Web3.js, Hardhat and TypeScript

 ## Introduction

-This project demonstrates a basic Hardhat use case, focusing on deploying and testing smart contract on Hardhat.
+This tool helps to create Web3.js based Hardhat project for contracts develpoment, testing and deployment.
 It includes a sample contract, a test for that contract, and a script that deploys the contract.

 The project utilizes:
 - Hardhat as the development environment
 - Chai for assertions
 - web3.js for interacting with Ethereum

+### Web3.js Hardhat JS Template
+Contains template using: Web3.js, Hardhat and JavaScript

+### Web3.js Hardhat TS Template
+Contains template using: Web3.js, Hardhat and TypeScript

 ## Prerequisites